AbsaOSS/cobrix/README.md

 ## Acknowledgements

-- Thanks to the following people the project was made possible and for all the help along the way:
-  - Andrew Baker, Francois Cillers, Adam Smyczek,  Jan Scherbaum, Peter Moon, Clifford Lategan, Rekha Gorantla, Mohit Suryavanshi, Niel Steyn
+Rekha Gorantla, Mohit Suryavanshi, Niel Steyn
 - Thanks to Tiago Requeijo, the author of the current ANTLR-based COBOL parser contributed to Cobrix.
 - Thanks to the authors of the original COBOL parser.
 When we started the project we had zero knowledge of COBOL and this parser was a good starting point:
   - Ian De Beer, Rikus de Milander (https://github.com/zenaptix-lab/copybookStreams)